KSBR: "The New 88.5 FM"

 On September 6, 2017, Saddleback College and California State University, Northridge, owner of KCSN, announced the merger of their respective radio stations.
 The combined operation adopted the branding "The New 88.5 FM".
 On September 12 at 10 a.m.
 PDT, the FM and HD1 signals of both stations began simulcasting KCSN’s pre-existing "smart rock" AAA format, while KSBR’s jazz programming would move to their HD2 channels.
 KCSN’s Latin Alternative relocated to both stations’ HD3 channels.

 On March 21, 2018, 88.5 FM announced that former KSWD (100.3 The Sound) radio personality Andy Chanley would host afternoon drive, taking over for Sky Daniels who continued as General Manager and Program Director.
 Prior to this, Chanley had guest hosted in Daniels’ place for several weeks since January.

-On August 18, 2022, it was announced that KSBR will change its branding to "The SoCal Sound" on August 19.
+On August 18, 2022, it was announced that KSBR would change its branding to "88.5 The SoCal Sound" on August 19.